 Brunch in Sydney

-If you’re all about eggs to start your day, you can’t beat the fluffy scrambled eggs that Bills in Surry Hills is famous for.
-For something more exotic, the curried scramble egg sandwich with pork sausage at A1 Canteen in Chippendale is for you or head to nearby Kepos Street Kitchen for shakshuka - just-set baked eggs in spiced tomato sauce.
+If you’re all about eggs, you can’t beat the fluffy scrambled eggs that Bills is famous for.
+The original is in Surry Hills but there are also outposts in Darlinghurst and Bondi.
+For something more exotic, Kepos Street Kitchen in Redfern has popularised shakshuka – just-set baked eggs in spiced tomato sauce.

-For something lighter, do as the Europeans do and start the day with coffee and a top-notch pastry.
-Bourke Street Bakery is a Sydney institution, Kurtosh is famous for its Hungarian chimney cakes, Brickfields makes impossibly flaky croissants and Brewtown is the place for an Instagram-worthy cronut.
+If you prefer a Continental-style start to the day, do as the Europeans do and opt for coffee and a top-notch pastry.
+Bourke Street Bakery is a Sydney institution, Kurtosh is famous for its Hungarian chimney cakes, Brickfields makes impossibly flaky croissants and Brewton Newtown is the place for an Instagram-worthy cronut.
+Make sure to snap a pic of Social Hideout’s brightly coloured acai bowls, pastel pancakes and red velvet croissants.

 Make the most of Sydney’s stellar water views with brunch by the ocean.
-At The Boathouse Balmoral you can eat croissant French toast on the deck perched over the water.
+Enjoy croissant French toast at The Boathouse Balmoral as you sit on the deck perched over the water.
 Go for a Japanese-inspired Takumi breakfast burger at The Bower Manly while looking out over Cabbage Tree Bay.
-The Nielsen is just steps from the sand at Shark Beach.
+Cured Atlantic salmon is a great start to the day at The Nielsen, located just steps from the sand at Shark Beach.

 Sydneysiders have enthusiastically adopted this Chinese tradition – clanking carts, endless pots of tea and steaming wooden baskets of dumplings, spring rolls and chicken feet.
 Try Marigold (Sydney’s original yum cha spot), East Ocean, Zilver and The Eight in Chinatown, head to East Phoenix in Zetland or Golden Unicorn in Maroubra.